Mayfieldmel/Mayfield-Readme-Generator/README.md

 # Mayfield-Readme-Generator

-This repo houses the assets used to build the Mayfield Readme Generator, available at https://mayfieldmel.github.io/Mayfield-Readme-Generator/ .
+This repo houses the assets used to build the Mayfield Readme Generator.

 ![readme-generator-demo](./assets/images/Readme-Generator-Demo.gif)

 ## The Generator

-The Mayfield Readme Generator generates a standard readme template interpolated with user input data.
+The Mayfield Readme Generator is a command-line app that generates a standard readme template interpolated with user input data.

 ## Tools